perracodex/ktor-config/README.md

 ### 1. Define the data classes that will hold the configuration settings.

 Create data classes that represent the desired configuration structure.
-Each data class, including nested ones, **must** implement the `ConfigCatalogSection` interface.
 Referenced and nested data classes are supported for handling complex configuration structures.

 **Examples:**